zoldkrisztian/SamuTuring/README.md

 This is a simplified version of the project [SamuKnows](https://github.com/nbatfai/SamuKnows).
 In this experiment Samu learns the transition rules of a Turing machine.
 The experiments use the Turing machine implementation of the project [orchmach](https://github.com/nbatfai/orchmach).

 ## SamuKnows, exp.
-11, cognitive mental organs: MPU (Mental Processing Unit), acquiring higher-order knowledge
+11, cognitive mental organs: MPU (Mental Processing Unit)
 This experiment is an example of the paper entitled "Samu Has Learned Turing Machines".